GoSearchTeam/goSearch/RESEARCH.md

 PREFIX_SEARCH fire
 fire firetruck firebase
-# in max O(p) time, where p is the number of children under the search term
+# in max O(p+m) time, where p is the number of children under the search term

 FUZZY_SEARCH ftuc
 firetruck